 as an organization we formally reprimand[ed] or sent a letter to Frank Luntz, a Republican pollster I believe in 1994.
 Maybe the grievance was aired in 1995.
 He had made statements about the public support for various elements in the Contract With America and when asked about the question wording and to ask to see the actual results he failed to produce any documentation, so as an organization we chastised him for not following the practices we espouse that all public pollsters should follow.

 At a session Luntz hosted at the Republican Governors Association in Florida in November 2011, Luntz said he is scared of the Occupy Wall Street movement because protesters are "having an impact on what the American people think of 'capitalism.'
 At the session Luntz made suggestions to soften the rhetoric of right-wing economic policies and at the same time make policies favored by many occupiers sound harsh or militant.
-Luntx suggestions include:
+As uncovered by Yahoo News, Luntz's suggestions included:

 - Don't talk about "capitalism," instead talk about "economic freedom" or the "free market."